blockterms/whitepaper/README.md

 #### Digital Assets

-"Digital Assets" are also called a "crypto coins", "crypto tokens", "crypto currency," "virtual currency", or "digital currency".
-Most of these assets are based on cryptographic protocol of a computer network that may be centralized or decentralized, closed or open-source.
+"Digital Assets" are also called "crypto coins", "crypto tokens", "crypto currency," "virtual currency", or "digital currency".
+Most of these assets are based on cryptographic protocol of a computer network that may be centralized or decentralized and closed or open-source.

-In this paper Digital assets represent assets that are used as a medium of exchange and/or store of value.
+In this paper, Digital assets represent assets that are used as a medium of exchange and/or a store of value.

-Popular examples of digital assets are bitcoin, ether, miota, neo and ripple.
-As of 2018 there are over 1300 known crypto currencies.
+Popular examples of digital assets are bitcoin, ether, miota, neo and ripple among many others.
+As of 2018, there are over 1300 known crypto currencies.
 All of the assets issued by these currencies are considered Digital assets.